Vincent9339/metaprivBIDS-Outer/README.md

 # Command-Line Execution
-The metrics within the MetaprivBIDS tool can be called through the
+The metrics within the MetaprivBIDS tool can be called through the metaprivBIDS_core_logic.py file without making use of the GUI.

 ## Related tools